alexandrepigeot/ReCaptchaForASP/README.md

 - ReCaptcha.VerifyIp (true - automated)
 - ReCaptcha.TimeoutAttempts (10)

+After you have acquired `ReCaptcha.CurrentReply`, you can also access the error-codes as an array of string through `captcha.ErrorCodes`.

 ## Thanks
 I had wondered for a while now why Google never released an official ASP.Net plug for their reCAPTCHA...
-If you would like to improve on this code, thanks to shoot me an (email)[mailto:alexandrepigeot@gmail.com].
+If you would like to improve on this code, thanks to shoot me an [email](mailto:alexandrepigeot@gmail.com).
 I would appreciate some help on this.